Lotus Evora: Evora GT

 In June 2019, for the 2020 model year, Lotus introduced the Evora GT for the North American market only.
 This car uses the same supercharged 3.5-liter V6 like the rest of the line-up but is rated at 416 hp and 317 lbft for the manual and 332 lbft for the automatic.
-Cars with the manual transmission feature a standard Torsen rear differential.
+Manual-transmission cars feature a standard Torsen rear differential.
 Regardless of transmission choice, the 0-60 mph acceleration time is estimated at 3.8 seconds.
 The automatic version can reach 174 mph and the manual's top speed is 188 mph.
 The GT uses some of the same aero components as the GT410 Sport, which helps it produce 141 lb of downforce at maximum speed.
 This variant of the Evora weighs between 3104 lb and 3199 lb depending on which options are selected.
-The optional Carbon Pack includes a carbon fibre roof, rear tailgate, and front access panel which reduces weight by 49 lb.
+The optional Carbon Pack includes a carbon fibre roof, rear tailgate, and front access panel, which reduces weight by 49 lb.
 The optional titanium exhaust reduces weight further by 22 lb.
 The manual transmission weighs 24 lb less than the automatic.
 The Evora GT was discontinued after the 2021 model year and was replaced by the all-new Lotus Emira in Spring 2022.
 6,117 Evora have been produced overall.